anton2026gamca/DIYGameConsole/README.md

 ## 3. Battery

-Here, i think the best choise any the PiSugar, i specifically went with the PiSugar 3 Plus since i wanted to display the battery percentage on the screen.
+Here, i think the best choise is any PiSugar, i specifically went with the PiSugar 3 Plus since i wanted to display the battery percentage on the screen.

 ## 4. Gamepad